sustrik/libdill/man/hquery.md

 Returns opaque pointer associated with the handle and the type.
 This function is a fundamental construct for building APIs on top of handles.

 Argument `type` is not interpreted in any way.
-It is used only as a unique ID.
-An unique ID can be created, for example, like this:
+It is used only as an unique ID.
+An unique ID can be created, for instance, like this:

 ```c
 int foobar_placeholder = 0;
 const void *foobar_type = &foobar_placeholder;
 ```

-The return value has no specified semantics, it's an opaque pointer.
+The return value has no specified semantics, it is an opaque pointer.
 Typical use case is to return pointer to a table of virtual functions.
 These virtual functions can be the used to access handle's functionality:

 ```c
 struct foobar_vfs {